qianhe203/Scout/README.md

 # Scout

-An AI harness for creator discovery and evaluation — built for the [Fired Festival](https://fired-festival.com/harness) 24-hour Build Challenge.
+An AI harness for creator discovery and evaluation

 > **Workers do tasks.
 The harness enforces constraints.**